Pre Hike Planning

 Clean Change of Clothes

-We like to have one stored in our car to dry off and warm up after an adventure.
+I like to have one stored in my car to dry off and warm up after an adventure.
 Some people like to carry a towel while they hike, either way it’s your choice.

 Knowing what to bring hiking will ensure you’re properly stocked for your journey.
 Over time as you become more experienced, you can mix and match your pack to suit the conditions.
 Regardless of distance always remember to consult weather reports before you set out.
 Most of all keep your trips manageable and remember to tell someone where and when you are hiking.
 Be safe and have fun out there!